eliasgranderubio/dagda/README.md

 ### Database contents

-The database is called `vuln_database` and there are 2 collections:
+The database is called `vuln_database` and there are 3 collections:

 * cve (Common Vulnerabilities and Exposure items) - source NVD NIST
 * bid (BugTraqs Ids items from `http://www.securityfocus.com/`) - source [bidDB_downloader](https://github.com/eliasgranderubio/bidDB_downloader)
+* exploit_db (Offensive Security - Exploit Database) - source [Offensive Security](https://github.com/offensive-security/exploit-database)

 ## Usage
 **IMPORTANT NOTE:** In this **check_docker_image** version, the `docker pull` command must be run out-of-the-box because this functionality is not included.
 That is way, the docker image must be in the host when you run `check_docker_image`.